Tgagliardi96/Tgagliardi96/README.md

 # Tommaso Gagliardi

-**Hello Github!
-My name is Tommaso Gagliardi.
+**My name is Tommaso Gagliardi.
 Thank you for being on my profile!**

 >📈 The analysis of data is what I'm continuing to study\
 >🖥️ Coding is my new challenge on this field\